christopher5106/christopher5106.github.io/_posts/2015-07-16-deep-learning-install-caffe-cudnn-cuda-for-digits-python-on-mac-osx.markdown

 #Install on iMac 27", OS X 10.10.4, NVIDIA GeForce GT 755M 1024 Mo

 1\.
+You need Mac Os Command Line Tools if not already installed :

+    xcode-select --install

+2\.
 Install Cuda 7 (pass this step if your Mac GPU is not CUDA capable)

 Check your version